 - What is my deductible and has it been met?

 - How many sessions per year does my health insurance cover?

 - What is the coverage amount per therapy session?

 - Is a referral required from my primary care physician?

 Does OHIP cover your services?

-Psychotherapy services and psychoeducational assessments are not covered by OHIP (Ontario Health Insurance Plan).
+Psychotherapy services are not covered by OHIP (Ontario Health Insurance Plan).

 How many therapy sessions do I need?

 There’s no one-size fits all answer to this question, as the length of psychotherapy varies from one individual to another.
 The duration of therapy sessions depends on multiple factors, including the nature and complexity of your presenting difficulties, and your openness to change.

 When choosing a therapist, it is important to find someone that will understand your situation.
 Likewise, you want to feel at ease when sharing your feelings and thoughts.
 My goal as a psychotherapist is to work as a team to explore alternative ways to deal with challenges.